AVSystem/Anjay-lite/doc/sphinx/source/Compile_client_applications.rst

 All compiled tests binaries are placed in the ``build/`` directory, each within its corresponding subdirectory.

-Run Tests
+Run tests
 ^^^^^^^^^

-After completing the build process, you can run the tests from within the ``build/`` directory by executing the compiled binaries.
+After building, run tests from the ``build/`` directory by executing the compiled binaries.
 For example:

 .. code-block:: bash